xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [07/2024] Two of my IEEE T-PAMI papers were selected as **<span style="color: red;">ESI Highly Cited Papers</span>**.

 [06/2024] Our paper “[3PFS: Protecting pedestrian privacy through face swapping](https://ieeexplore.ieee.org/abstract/document/10682960/)” has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 The paper is based on Zixian's MSc project at Imperial College London, where I was his primary supervisor and Prof. Yiannis Demiris was his co-supervisor.
-The video demo can be found in my '[Research](https://xingchenzhang.github.io/research/)' section.
+The video demo can be found in the '[Research](https://xingchenzhang.github.io/research/)' section.

 [06/2024] I gave a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
 I introduced my research and shared my fellowship experience.